thomas-lehericy/Hanabi-discard/README.md

 # 3. Play order

+To make the game predictable, players must know in which order to resolve the play clue that they receive.
+This allows "stacking" play clues over a single player, or even between players, in a clean and error-free way.
+We decided on a simple rule: the card that was marked as playable earliest should be executed first.
+Of course, exceptions are permitted in exceptional circumstances, but the responsibility of unexpected consequences lies on the player who decides to disregard the play order.

 a- Players will inform each other of which cards are playable through play hints (see Section "Play hints").
 Sometimes, cards will receive enough clues to be identifiable, in which case the owner of the card should know to play it.

 b- When a player knows that at least a card in their hand is playable, they MUST play.